acao/rikki.dev/pages/posts/building-json5-mode-for-graphql-variables.md

 Someone could also create a new `monaco-json` style-like mode from scratch for `JSON5`.
 I would look into existing `JSON5` vscode extensions, and other libraries that implement `JSON5` features and validation that have json-schema support, and use this as the underlying implementation.
 Monaco, unlike codemirror, does not bring it's own parser and syntax tree conventions, so this can be both freeing, and a performance issue.

+In fact... what if someone made a `monaco-json5` language mode with.... `@lezer/common` and `@codemirror/language`??? it's technically possible!

 ## Ask Me for Help